-The Board shall comply with the DeKalb County Code of Ethics and IAAO and GAAO Code of Ethics.
+The Board and the appraisal staff shall comply with the DeKalb County Code of Ethics and IAAO and GAAO Code of Ethics.

-Members of the board and the chief appraiser pursuant to Chapter 20 Section 20.20.1 of the Code of DeKalb County shall annually comply with the Financial Disclosure requirements.
+Pursuant to Chapter 20 Section 20.20.1 of the Code of DeKalb County, Board members, the chief appraiser, the assistant chief appraiser, and the deputy chief appraisers shall comply with the Financial Disclosure requirements annually.

 Pursuant to O.C.G.A.
-48-5-292(c), no member of the board shall be eligible to hold any county property appraisal staff position during the time such person holds office as a member of the board.
+48-5-292(c), no member of the Board shall be eligible to hold any county property appraisal staff position during the time such person holds office as a member of the Board.

-Furthermore, no member of the board may solicit or make application to hold such a position or the position of chief appraiser while serving as a member of the board.
-Only upon tendering their resignation may a board member pursue employment as a member of the appraisal staff or the chief appraiser.
+Furthermore, no member of the Board may solicit or make application to hold such a position or the position of chief appraiser while serving as a member of the Board.
+Only upon resigning may a Board member pursue employment as a member of the appraisal staff or the chief appraiser.